 Transferring can be a lot easier if, instead of transferring from one institution to another, you’re applying to transfer from one college to another within the same university.
 This approach can sometimes be nearly as simple as just changing your major within the same college.
 Every school is different, however, and if you take this path, you’ll have to do some careful research about the requirements and restrictions at your particular institution.

-For more information about our services, visit the CollegeVine College Application Guidance Program website.
+For more information about our services, visit the CollegeVine College Application Guidance Program page.